-- It includes support for Apple Siri and Apple watch.
+- It includes support for Apple Siri and the Apple watch

 - It offers smooth dimming, so the lights are never too bright or dark.

-- You can control lights from anywhere when paired with Philips Hue bridge.
+- You can control lights from anywhere when paired with a Philips Hue bridge.

 - It lets you set different rooms for different times.

-- You can download third-party apps to integrate A19 bulb with music or gaming experience.
+- You can download third-party apps to integrate the A19 bulb with music or gaming experience.